akka/akka/akka-docs/src/main/paradox/distributed-data.md

 : @@snip [DistributedDataDocTest.java](/akka-docs/src/test/java/jdocs/ddata/DistributedDataDocTest.java) { #get }

-As reply of the `Get` a `Replicator.GetSuccess` is sent to the sender of the `Get` if the value was successfully retrieved according to the supplied @ref:[consistency level](typed/distributed-data.md#read-consistency) within the supplied timeout.
+As reply of the `Get` a `Replicator.GetSuccess` is sent to the sender of the `Get` if the value was successfully retrieved according to the supplied @ref:[read consistency level](typed/distributed-data.md#read-consistency) within the supplied timeout.
 Otherwise a `Replicator.GetFailure` is sent.
 If the key does not exist the reply will be `Replicator.NotFound`.

 Scala